-In case you have not paid one ounce of attention to college football this season, Washington State quarterback Gardner Minshew has become the gridiron hero nobody knew we needed.
-The senior graduate transfer has filled up the box scores, tallied up some impressive wins, and has the Cougars in the hunt for a College Football Playoff berth.
+In case you did not pay one ounce of attention to college football last year, Washington State quarterback Gardner Minshew became the gridiron hero nobody knew we needed.
+The senior graduate transfer filled up box scores, tallied some impressive wins, and had the Cougars in the hunt for a College Football Playoff berth.

-It would have been hard to predict the 6-foot-2, 220-pound signal caller as a legitimate Heisman Trophy candidate before the season, but here we are.
-He has completed over 70 percent of his passes for 4,325 yards with 36 touchdowns and just seven interceptions in leading No. 8 WSU to a 10-1 mark before facing the No. 16 Washington Huskies in their season finale.
+It would have been hard to predict the 6-foot-2, 220-pound signal caller as a legitimate Heisman Trophy candidate before the season, but it happened.
+He completed over 70 percent of his passes for 4,325 yards with 36 touchdowns and just seven interceptions in leading No. 8 WSU to a 10-1 mark before facing the No. 16 Washington Huskies in their Pac-12 season finale.

-Oh, and Minshew has a phenomenal mustache and he now has a tribute song ahead of the Apple Cup.
+Oh, and Minshew has a phenomenal mustache and was given a tribute song ahead of the Apple Cup.
 Seriously, the “Mississippi Mustache” song is a real thing thanks to Seattle Mariners public address announcer Tom Hutlyer.

-As if the hype and hysteria of College GameDay going to Pullman wasn’t crazy enough, or if listening to Washington State head coach Mike Leach share incredible and hilarious insights on a weekly basis wasn’t wild enough, the college football world now has an official song dubbing Minshew as the “crimson’s Superman” who can lead the Cougars to victory over the in-state rival Huskies.
+As if the hype and hysteria of College GameDay going to Pullman wasn’t crazy enough, or if listening to Washington State head coach Mike Leach share incredible and hilarious insights on a weekly basis wasn’t wild enough, the college football world was awarded an official song dubbing Minshew as the “crimson’s Superman” who can lead the Cougars to victory over the in-state rival Huskies.

 There’s gems like this in the first verse: